Arnasst/PoSSapi/README.md

 4. After launching the project endpoints can be accessed at <https://localhost:5000/api/> for example to get all businesses you'd send a GET request to <https://localhost:5000/api/business/list>.

 Controllers and the endpoints are located in `PoSSapi/src/WebUI/Controllers`.

-Check out this [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information.